 The draft Statement of Accounts (SOA) for 2022/23 was approved for issue by the Section 151 Officer & Corporate Director for Strategic Finance on 30 June 2023.
+The draft accounts were reviewed by the Audit and Governance Committee on 27 July 2023 and the audited accounts were authorised for issue on 28 March 2024.
 This is also the date up to which events after the reporting period have been considered.
+There are no events which took place after 31 March 2023 which require disclosure.